 In our case, yes.
 Even if the trip had been bad, I think it would have been worth it because we tried something new and if we never wanted to camp again, at least we would know that!

 Here’s the thing – camping is a lot of work.
 A. Lot.
 Of.
 Work.
 I mean, we basically had to pack the RV, which is like moving into a small house.
 I did a ton of meal prep to cut down on cooking (and dishes, and washing dishes) on the trip.
 Then we lived out of it for four days and got it dirty with all our camping adventures and basically just walking in and out.
-Then we came home and I had to unpack it all.
+We came home and I had to unpack it all.
 Then I had to do like one million loads of laundry and put everything back away.

 But also, it’s super awesome.
 You get to see the world from a different view.
 You can stay in places where hotels don’t exist.
-You can sleep steps away from a lake, under the night stars.
+And then, you can sleep steps away from a lake, under the night stars.
 Your kids can play outdoors, in the dirt, amongst the trees.
 What’s not to love about that?
 (If that doesn’t excite you…it’s ok!
 But camping might not be for you.).

 I think it’s important to be realistic about the work and money that will go into your camping trip before you jump in.
 Not everyone is cut out for camping and that is totally okay.